Skip to main content

 Test the full flow by creating a plan:

-On testnet, you can get test USDC from the Stellar testnet faucet.
+On testnet, you can get test USDC from the Stellar Laboratory.
 Use the test token address for the --token parameter.

 Testing